-Empathy not sympathy: As an expat, it’s quite easy to get cozy in the safe and comfortable bubble but it’s here that I’ve truly tried to develop a sense of empathy – of putting myself in shoes of people who have a reality completely different from mine.
-When it comes to doing business in a turbulent time, it’s key to understand consumers but it’s even more important to empathize with them to deliver products and strategies that are both appealing and relevant.
+Empathy not sympathy: As an expat, it can be easy to get cozy in a safe and comfortable bubble.
+However, it is in this environment that I have made a genuine effort to cultivate a sense of empathy.
+I strive to put myself in the shoes of people who have a reality completely different from mine.
+When it comes to doing business in a turbulent time, understanding consumers is key.
+However, it’s even more important to empathise with them.
+This empathy allows businesses to deliver products and strategies that are both appealing and relevant.

 Innovation is a necessity: In Nigeria, given the lack of resources and high level of need, innovation is a necessity.
 I’ve got some great insights and inspiration relating to frugal innovation here.

 Go with the flow: If there’s any place that has taught me the importance of flexibility, it is Nigeria.
 It almost seems like Murphy’s law was made for Nigeria.
 Anything that has to go wrong will go wrong.
-You may have the best plan and even plan B in the world but given the economic volatility of the country and all sorts of unforeseen circumstances, you will have to adapt the plan.
+You may have the best plan and even plan B in the world.
+However, given the economic volatility of the country and the occurrence of unforeseen circumstances, adaptation of the plan becomes necessary.
 Here I learnt that it’s not just the ability to foresee but the ability to react quickly that’s key.

 Say NO: Saying no can be extremely difficult, especially for someone like me who generally likes to be quite agreeable.
 In Nigeria, I’ve been tested time and again about where I draw the line.
 Corruption is unfortunately a norm here.
 It’s completely normal to get “do you have something for me” requests and it’s something that makes me very uncomfortable and goes against my core values.
 As a new expat, it’s quite easy to oblige or give in but I’ve slowly mastered the art of saying no and holding my ground (sense of humour really helps).
 Not easy but much needed.